Skip to Content

 Ingredients

-- 4¾ cups bread flour all-purpose flour will also work
+• cups bread flour, all-purpose flour will also work

 Instructions

-- Cover the bowl and leave to rest for 10 minutes (to enable the flour to absorb the liquid).
+• Cover the bowl and leave it to rest for 10 minutes to allow the flour to absorb the liquid.
 Then open the bowl and mix again for a few seconds.

-- Drizzle some olive oil over the dough and use your hand to rub it all over the dough (this will prevent the dough from forming a crust).
+• Drizzle some olive oil over the dough and use your hand to rub it all over the surface to prevent the dough from forming a crust).

-- Cover with plastic wrap or a tight-fitting lid and leave to rest in a warm place for 45 minutes to one hour until almost tripled in size.
+• Cover with plastic wrap or a tight-fitting lid, then leave to rest in a warm place for 45 minutes to 1 hour until almost tripled in size.

-- Punch down the dough to remove all the trapped air, then transfer it to a highly floured work surface.
+• Punch down the dough to remove all the trapped air.
+Transfer to a highly floured work surface.
+Divide into two equal parts and shape into loaves.

-- Place the dough into two greased 9×5 loaf pans – it’s very soft, so please handle with care.
+• Place the dough into two greased 9×5 loaf pans (handle with care as the dough is soft).

 Nutrition